-Hodos explores a Way of Life centred around the discernment of vocation and spiritual transformation.
-It draws its deepest inspiration from the story of the People of God: the Jews and the followers of Y’shua, the Jewish Messiah.
+Hodos draws its deepest inspiration from the story of the People of God: the Jews and the followers of Y’shua, the Jewish Messiah (Jesus, the Christ).
 Even so, Hodos invites a way of living vocationally that is accessible to all—not merely those who readily identify with religious faith.

 Discipleship is a deeply-rooted concept within Christianity.

-In modernity, discipleship has been largely eclipsed by congregational, denominational and political considerations.
-That historical stasis is now challenged by expressions of Christianity emerging in the Majority World contexts of Africa, Asia, Latin America and, to a certain extent, amongst post-moderns in Western contexts.
+In the era of Euro-centric modernity (i.e. post-Enlightenment), discipleship has been largely eclipsed by congregational, denominational and political priorities.
+That historical position is being challenged by expressions of Christianity emerging in the Majority World contexts of Africa, Asia, Latin America and, to a certain extent, amongst post-moderns in Western contexts.”Disciple” essentially means “learner,” but it implies a form of learning that is lived out in practice, rather than being merely creedal in form.
 I believe a revival of the centrality of discipleship will continue to shape, challenge and redefine how we understand Christian faith, throughout the next few decades.

-Messianic discipleship is centred around the person of the Messiah, Yeshua (Jesus).
+Messianic discipleship is a form of learning centred around the Messiah, Yeshua (Jesus, the Christ).